Tucson Transit History

 A Detailed History- Sun Tran 2017 – Present

 Today, Sun Tran is managed by RATP Dev North America, and services approximately 15 million passenger trips annually to destinations in and around Tucson.
-Currently 100 percent of the fleet utilizes Compressed Natural Gas, Biodiesel or hybrid technologies.
+Currently, 100 percent of the fleet utilizes Compressed Natural Gas, Biodiesel, electric and hybrid technologies.

 • 2017– Sun Tran successfully negotiated a 3-year labor contract agreement without service interruptions.
 The new labor contract is in place through June 30, 2020.

-• All existing Sun Tran bus stop signs (2,200) were replaced with new signs that include the updated Sun Tran logo, route numbers of routes serving each location, and a bus stop number allowing passengers to effectively use online trip planning and next bus arrival times.
+• All existing Sun Tran bus stop signs were replaced with new signs that included the updated Sun Tran logo, the numbers of routes that serve each location, and a unique bus stop I.D. number allowing passengers to effectively use online trip planning and next bus arrival times.

-• Sun Tran released the GoTucson Transit mobile app to give passengers the option to purchase transit fares from their smartphone.
+• Sun Tran released the GoTucson Transit mobile app to give passengers the option to purchase transit fares from their smartphones.

-• The City of Tucson Mayor & Council approved the Annual Pass and SummerGO Youth Pass program as permanent fare options for riders.
+• The City of Tucson Mayor & Council approved the Annual Pass and SummerGO Youth Pass program.

-• 2018– Sun Tran purchased 23 new Compressed Natural Gas (CNG) buses to improve air-quality and lower the overall age of the fleet.
-The 40-ft.
-Gillig CNG buses were introduced to service in August and will replace 23 older buses, further contributing to a healthy air environment for the community.
+• 2018– Sun Tran purchased 23 new Compressed Natural Gas (CNG) buses to reduce harmful emissions, improve air quality, and lower the overall age of the fleet.
+The 40-foot Gillig CNG buses were introduced to service in August and replaced 23 older buses.

-• Sun Tran installed driver safety partitions in 94 buses and security monitors in the 23 buses.
+• Sun Tran installed driver safety partitions in 94 buses and security monitors in the new buses.

-• The City of Tucson Mayor & Council approved the 3-Day Pass and $25 for $20 program as permanent fare options for riders.
+• The City of Tucson Mayor & Council approved the 3-Day Pass and $25 for $20 program.

 *Source – Transit Fact Book, American Public Transit Association.
 Pima County Department of Environmental Quality.
 All Transit Metrics, the Center for Neighborhood Technology.